 Do you have any questions and / or complaints about education or the faculty?
 Below is explained where you can leave your questions and / or complaints.
 It also describes how the co-determination is regulated in the studies and the Nijmegen School of Management.

-The Commissioner Internal Affairs at Synergy takes care of one of the objectives of the study association, namely to representing the interests of the students of the Business Administration department.
-Therefore, he acts as a person for first contact in case there are complaints about education in Business Administration.
+The Commissioner Internal and Educational Affairs at Synergy takes care of one of the objectives of the study association, which is to representing the interests of the students of the Business Administration department.
+Therefore, the commissioner acts as a person for first contact in case there are complaints about education in Business Administration.
 Do you have questions about for example summaries, tutoring, ordering books or readers, the facilities or contact information?
-Please send an email to email@example.com or you can step by at the Synergy room.
+Please send an email to our Comminssioner Internal and Educational Affairs or you can come by at the Synergy office (EOS 00.180).

 - Study advisors

 The study advisors are the first to contact for study guidance.
 If you have questions about your own study progress or want to discuss problems (both study-related and personal), you can contact these advisors.
 Mr. Lucas Meijssen is the study advisor for the bachelor's degree in Bedrijfskunde.
 Ms. Charissa van Mourik is the study advisor for the bachelor of International Business Administration.
 Mrs Remke Friesen is the study advisor for the master students.
 You can find their contact information here.